tannerevins-redis/public/README.md

 Fancy introduction.

 Check out all these cool features we got going on.
+Isn't it neat?

 This is a public repo for demo purposes.